How Companies Make the Right Decisions About ERP and MES Systems

 Operational Symptoms of Poor ERP and MES Decisions

-• Data duplication caused by misaligned systems.
+• Continuous data duplication caused by misaligned systems.

 Systemic and Strategic Root Causes

-Implementing ERP and MES solutions is not just an IT project — it is a strategic decision that transforms the entire business model.
-Companies that succeed in ERP adoption do so by combining a clear strategy, strong user involvement, and effective change management.
-As a result, they achieve:
+Furthermore, companies that succeed in ERP adoption do so by combining a clear strategy, strong user involvement, and effective change management.
+As a result of this comprehensive approach, they successfully achieve:

-• stronger competitive advantage.
+• A much stronger and sustainable competitive advantage.

 Key Business Areas Impacted by ERP and MES Systems

-• Maintenance and predictive analytics – preventing downtime, reducing unplanned stoppages, and extending asset life cycles.
+• Maintenance and predictive analytics: Preventing downtime, reducing unplanned stoppages, and extending asset life cycles.

 My Methodology for Selecting and Implementing ERP and MES Systems